NVIDIA/cuda-quantum/docs/sphinx/install.rst

 Using a Docker container
 ++++++++++++++++++++++++++++++++++++++++

-To connect `VS Code <https://code.visualstudio.com/>`_ to a running CUDA Quantum Docker container, make sure you have `Dev Containers <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`__ extension installed.

-Open a terminal/shell in a separate window, and start the CUDA Quantum Docker container following the instructions in the :ref:`section above <install-docker-image>`.
+Before connecting VS Code, open a terminal/shell, and start the CUDA Quantum Docker container following the instructions in the :ref:`section above <install-docker-image>`.

+If you have a GitHub or Microsoft account, we recommend that you connect to a CUDA Quantum container using tunnels.
+To do so, take a look at the section `Developing with Remote Tunnels`_.

+If you cannot use tunnels, you need a local installation of `VS Code <https://code.visualstudio.com/>`_ and you need to install the `Dev Containers <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`__ extension.

-Once you have done that, launch VS Code, open the Command Pallette with `Ctrl+Shift+P`, and select "Dev Containers: Attach to Running Container".
+Launch VS Code, open the Command Pallette with `Ctrl+Shift+P`, and enter "Dev Containers: Attach to Running Container".
 You should see and select the running `cuda-quantum` container in the list.
-After the window reloaded, select "File: Open Folder" in the Command Pallette to open the `/home/cudaq/` folder.
+After the window reloaded, enter "File: Open Folder" in the Command Pallette to open the `/home/cudaq/` folder.

-To run the examples, open the Command Pallette and select "View: Show Terminal" to launch an integrated terminal.
+To run the examples, open the Command Pallette and enter "View: Show Terminal" to launch an integrated terminal.
 You are now all set to :ref:`get started <validate-installation>` with CUDA Quantum development.